jursonovicst/gradient/README.md

 # Gradient
 10-BIT DISPLAY TEST SEQUENCE

-I had always trouble finding good test sequences for verifying the 10-bit color depth support of new UHD TV sets, so I just created one.
+I had always trouble finding good test sequences for verifying the 10-bit color depth support of new UHD TV sets (and new smartphones), so I just created some.
 Feel free to use it under cc.

+Simply navigate to the [github pages](http://jursonovicst.github.io/gradient/) of this repository, and open the linked video files, or download the content of the [test sequences](https://github.com/jursonovicst/gradient/tree/master/test_sequences) folder to a pendrive, and open the files on your device.

-Simply download the [gradient.mp4](https://github.com/jursonovicst/gradient/blob/master/gradient.mp4?raw=true "with h265 codec") (or the [gradient_x264.mp4](https://github.com/jursonovicst/gradient/blob/master/gradient_x264.mp4?raw=true "with h264 codec")) mp4 file to an USB drive, plug it into your TV, play the video, and check, how many vertical bars you see.
-If your display supports 10-bit color depth, you should see 1024 different stripes.
-Look closely, they are only 3 pixel wide (the stripe borders are marked with black lines).
+Check, how many vertical bars you see.
+If your display supports 10-bit color depth, you should see 4 times more stripes in 10 bit gradients, than on the 8 bit gradients.
+Look closely, they may be only 3 pixel wide (the stripe borders are marked with white lines).

 # How I made this test sequence